zjunlp/EasyEdit/examples/KnowEdit.md

 ## Performence

-We list the results of current knowledge editing methods on Llama2-7b-chat.
+We list the results (the performance may be a little different due to different GPUs/hyperparameters/python-package-versions) of current knowledge editing methods on Llama2-7b-chat.

 | DataSet                  | Metric        | SERAC  | ICE    | AdaLoRA | MEND   | ROME   | MEMIT  | FT-L   | FT     |
 |--------------------------|---------------|--------|--------|---------|--------|--------|--------|--------|--------|